giannisalinetti/rhacm-gitops/gitops-manifests/README.md

-# Argo CD Resources
+# OpenShift GitOps Argo CD Resources

-## 00appproj folder
-The _00appproj_ folder contains all Argo CD AppProject resources that are defined on every managed OpenShift GitOps instances.

 ## Overlays structure
 Each folder is meant to be an overlay which collects all the resources